 - Struggling to communicate with strangers

 I spent years hopping from one social circle to the next.
-People got sick of my shit.
+People got sick of my antics.
 Drunk me could suck the oxygen out of any room and frequently did.

-Even when I made an effort to be a better friend or make myself available to others, I couldn’t connect.
+Even when I tried to be a better friend or make myself available to others, I couldn’t connect.
 It felt like my brain was stuck in off-mode.

 Despite my efforts, I couldn’t will myself the ability to be an engaged, present friend.
 I couldn’t shake the feeling that I just wanted to go drink somewhere.

-If problem drinking continues unchecked, you may end up physically dependent on alcohol to function.
+If problem drinking continues unchecked, you may become physically dependent on alcohol to function.
 In the dependence stage, you lack control over your drinking.
 You want to stop or drink less, but you can’t.

 This is also the stage where your tolerance increases.
-Despite the damaging effects of drinking on your overall health, which you can really feel at this point, you continue drinking.
+You continue drinking despite the damaging effects on your overall health, which you can feel at this point.

 When you can no longer physically or psychologically function without alcohol, you are officially in the mid-stage alcoholic territory.

 I never wanted to end up in that place.
-In fact, the mere mention of the word “alcoholic” angered me to my core.
+The mere mention of the word “alcoholic” angered me.
 Once, during an attempt to see a therapist and get help, the topic of my drinking came up.

 “I think there’s a problem here,” she said.
 “You need to go to AA.”

-It was painfully obvious she was right and yet I’d never felt so offended.
+It was painfully obvious she was right, yet I’d never felt so offended.

 I told her what she could do with herself and never went back.
 I was in denial.

-Clearly, I ticked all the boxes, and yet the fact that I was able to maintain a job, pay my bills on time, and enjoy an otherwise normal life, made me believe that I was somehow above the whole alcoholic thing.
+I ticked all the boxes, yet I could maintain a job, pay my bills on time, and enjoy an otherwise normal life, which made me believe that I was somehow above being labeled an alcoholic.

-But I wasn’t.
-Every medical assessment I took pointed towards a problem, but I was not receptive to the idea and refused help.
+Every medical assessment I took pointed toward a problem, but I was not receptive to the idea and refused help.

 If you think you might have a drinking problem, you can also take the following Alcohol Use Disorder Identification Test (AUDIT).

-We’re accustomed to accepting the stigma of alcoholism.
 Alcoholism is viewed as a personal failure and weakness.
-It’s an icky word, basically taboo, the kind of word we lower our voice to say.
+It’s an icky word, basically taboo, the kind of word we lower our voices to say.

-In my mind, that word was for people who lost their homes and families to alcohol, for people who woke up and drank first thing in the morning, people with hidden bottles stashed around the office.
+In my mind, that word was for people who lost their homes and families to alcohol, those who woke up and drank first thing in the morning, and those with hidden bottles stashed around the office.